Alex Bregman Player Props: Astros vs. Rays

-Alex Bregman -- batting .421 in his past 10 games -- will be in action for the Houston Astros against the Tampa Bay Rays, with Shane McClanahan on the hill, on July 28 at 8:10 PM ET.
+On Saturday, Alex Bregman (.703 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 7:15 PM ET.

-In his previous game, he collected three RBI (going 2-for-3 with a home run) against the Rangers.

 Alex Bregman Game Info & Props vs. the Rays